aws-samples/amazon-sagemaker-secure-mlops/README.md

 ## AWS Service Catalog approach
-All self-provisoned products in this solution such as Data Science environment, SageMaker Studio user profile, SageMaker Notebooks, and MLOps project templates are delivered and deployed via [AWS Service Catalog](https://aws.amazon.com/servicecatalog).
+All self-provisoned products in this solution such as Data Science environment, Studio user profile, SageMaker Notebooks, and MLOps project templates are delivered and deployed via [AWS Service Catalog](https://aws.amazon.com/servicecatalog).

 One of the main advantages of using AWS Service Catalog for self-service provisioning is that users can configure and deploy configured products and AWS resources without needing full privileges to AWS services.
 The deployment of all AWS Service Catalog products happens under a specified service role with the defined set of permissions.